 I stepped quickly up into the plane, eyeing the circled Maple Leaf on the dark fuselage, and the loadmaster on headset tapped my shoulder to ask if I wanted to join the crew upstairs.

-Nearing the east side of the airfield, We heard the radio chatter as an unmanned Predator drone entered the taxi flow in front of us.
+Nearing the east side of the airfield, We heard the tower radio chatter as an unmanned Predator drone entered the taxi flow in front of us.
 I could hear the Predator launch crew receiving clearance for it to taxi forward, and simultaneously, I noted a two-ship of grey British Tornado fighters moving towards us from their parking revetments across the runway on the north east side of of the airfield.

 "Wow," she said, "it's not every day you hold number three behind a plane with no pilot and a couple of Tornados."